YellowLarva/Olympic-Games-overview/README.md

 # Olympic-Games-overview
 ## Contributing
-This Reoprt welcomes contributions and suggestions.
+This Report welcomes contributions and suggestions.
 This Pbix file Contains Olympics stats from 1896 to 2016.

 ## Overview